cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-11-distributed-data-structures.markdown

 {% endhighlight %}

-Next, we can prove that the increment function monotonically advances the data structure by using our comparsion function between an pre- and post-incremented data structure.
+Next, we can prove that the increment function monotonically advances the data structure by using our comparison function between an pre- and post-incremented data structure.

 This proof gets a little bit more complex, having to prove facts about